martinstnv/blog/_posts/2023-12-11-command-injection-in-runtime-exec-via-java-properties-and-jar-hijacking.md

 Main-Class: command.injection.Calc
 ```

-If you edit your manifest by hand, be sure to keep the newline at the end otherwise java doesn't recognize it.
+When manually editing your manifest file, it's important to retain the newline at the end; otherwise, Java will not recognize the manifest correctly.

 Place `calc.jar` into the `/dependencies` directory of the target application.

-Add the following property to the `application.properties` file of the application:
+Add the following property to the configuration file (`application.properties`) of the application:

 ```
 options=command.injection.Calc\u0020\u0026\u003A\u003A\u0020
 ```

-Run the target application and observe that the calculator application will open instead of the intended source.
+Run the target application and observe that instead of the expected program, the calculator app will launch.

-Below is the value that had entered the `exec` function.
+Below is the value that was fed into the exec function.

 ```
-"C:/Program Files/Java/jre1.8.0_111/bin/javaw" -cp ".;./dependencies/*\" command.injection.Calc &:: com.example.main.Example
+"C:/Program Files/Java/jrexxx/bin/javaw" -cp ".;./dependencies/*\" command.injection.Calc &:: com.example.main.Example
 ```

 ## References